ivotron/ivotron.github.io/_posts/2013-07-09-intel-analysis-shipping-scoping.md

 In order to support this scheme, an adaptation layer must seat between the IOD API and the user code.
 This would expose IOD in the similar way that VOL does in the case of HDF5.
 For example, a hypothetical EFF-extended `h5py` can be adapted by taking the corresponding python script and replicating it on each subtask.
-In general, for each language runtime, this would end up looking similar to the Agrios system developed on top of SciDB, which is capable of executing R scripts without modification [@leyshock_agrios_2012].

 **Questions**: